whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 But in order for spiritual leaders like Jesus Christ, Don Cox, and Bogaletch Gebre to truly serve their people, they had to go through transformations that helped them accept the truth and release the beliefs and attitudes that they knew were not working.

 Giving up old beliefs is hard, but it becomes so much easier when you begin to see a better way.
-It's easier to give up on authoritarian democracy or "divinely-ordained" monarchy when you see how free people choose their leaders.
+It's easier to give up on "divinely-ordained" monarchy or authoritarian "democracy" when you see how free people choose their leaders.
 It's easier to give up submissive obedience when you see how people live freely, without fear of punishment.
 It's easier to trust yourself and trust others when you know how trustworthy people can be.

 Embrace your curiosity, and open your mind to possibilities that may have seemed impossible before.
 As you free your mind from beliefs that don't work, and make space for perspectives that do, you will feel more empowered to make a difference for the people and nonhumans around you.